 One of the major advantages of Amazon FBA is that it allows you to focus on establishing your brand identity.
 Amazon tools such as A+ content, brand stores, and brand analytics comes quite handy to boost your brand recognition and strengthen your online store.

 Returns and replacement is the best part of the Amazon FBA model.
 You don’t have to bother about anything.
-Customer service, returns, and replacements are taken care by Amazon.
+Customer service returns and replacements are taken care of by Amazon.
 It ensures a hassle-free process and will allow you to maintain a loyal customer base.

 Amazon’s brand image and huge customer base will allow you to capture a larger set of audience.
 Not only will this model allows you to sell more products, but will also help you to sell for a good margin.